invisibledane/Project_Euler/README.md

 # Project_Euler
 My solutions to the Project Euler problems.
-What's the worst that could happehn?
+What's the worst that could happen?